 It’s never recommended to ignore the software patches, be it the most severe or the least, as it can cost more than what an organization can afford to pay, its reputation, the trust built over the years, and much more.
 Here are few instances;

 - Equifax, a credit reporting agency, was subject to a massive data breach in 2017, which gave rise to numerous scandals and controversies.
-The personal data, including the credit and debit card details of over 143 million people, were exposed.
+The personal data, including the credit and debit card details of over 143 million people, exposed.
 On further investigation, Equifax confirmed that the breach happened due to a known vulnerability of a US website application.
 The loss was enormous and brought in an array of criticism for their security lapse to their muddled response to the issue.

 - British Airways in 2018 had to face a fine of 183 million dollars due to a scandalous data breach.
 BA, one of the world’s largest airlines, had to compromise the credit and debit card details of their travelers.
-The airways fell prey to a cross-scripting attack as the customers were taken to a third-party page during the transaction.
+The airways fell prey to a cross-scripting attack as the customers taken to a third-party page during the transaction.
 The cybersecurity researchers confirmed that a known vulnerability in Modernizr, which BA had not updated since 2012, remained the principal cause of the attack.